elenidriva/Todo-Web-Application-using-Spring-MVC/README.md

 $ git clone https://github.com/elenidriva/Todo-Web-Application-using-Spring-MVC.git
 ```
 Or just download and import existing maven project in your programming environment.
+## Run
+Run as > Maven build
+Add Goals: tomcat7:run
+In order to Log In, use the following:
+Username: user
+Password: 1234
 ## Future improvements & To dos
 * Add custom Log in page (instead of the default one from Spring Security)
 * Sorting options (based on Target Date or Priority)
+* Improve the display of TargetDate
 * Other features

 ### License